 The National Community Attitudes towards Violence Against Women Survey (or NCAS) was developed by VicHealth in partnership with The University of Melbourne, the Social Research Centre and experts across Australia, and supported by the Australian Government Department of Social Services as part of the National Plan to Reduce Violence against Women and their Children 2010–2022.In 2013 VicHealth conducted the third national survey of community attitudes.
 The first survey was undertaken in 1995 and the second in 2009.
 The NCAS reports and resources on this webpage provide a snapshot of community attitudes to violence at 2013 and over time, and point to the need for future prevention activity.

 NCAS research in the future will be led by ANROWS (Australia’s National Research Organisation for Women’s Safety).
-Over the coming months, ANROWS will be working to get the survey ready for implementation in 2017, with findings to be released in 2018.
 For further information please visit the ANROWS website.

 Resource 1: Summary Report (PDF, 294KB) 8-page highlights report on key survey findings.

 Resource 2: NCAS Report (PDF, 2.89MB) 100-page summary report on survey findings and their implications for the prevention policy and programming.